-When a customer updates a Liquid Content item, the content is not reflected in the visualizer.
+The purpose of this article is to assist customers with an issue that occurs when updates are made to a Liquid Content item, and the content is not reflected in the visualizer.
 It may take multiple update attempts for the content to be updated.

 [ERROR] DotNetNuke.Services.Exceptions.Exceptions - DotNetNuke.Services.Exceptions.SearchException: Unable to create Lucene writer (lock file is in use).
 Please recycle AppPool in IIS to release lock. ---> System.IO.IOException: The process cannot access the file 'C:\DNN\App_Data\Search\write.lock' because it is being used by another process.

 at System.IO.__Error.WinIOError(Int32 errorCode, String maybeFullPath)

 at System.IO.File.InternalDelete(String path, Boolean checkHost)